666djb/solarpi/readme.md

 * Added command to get the time from the inverter (does nothing more than create a button entity and trigger an MQTT message right now)
 ### 1.0.4
 * Added USB device path configuration to options.json file to allow different USB adapters to be used without the need to edit the code

-I will add some pictures of the hardware and connection to the inverter soon.

 ## Installation
 These instructions should get you set up with a connection to the inverter and the code installed.
 When complete you need to start the code in the next section.